All About Food Labels

 It's important to choose foods that are nutrient-rich or have a high nutrient density.
 That means food with:

-- Substantial levels of vitamins and minerals
+- Substantial levels of vitamins, minerals, and fiber

 - Limited saturated and trans fats

-- Low levels of cholesterol, sodium, and sugar
+- Low levels of sodium, and sugar

 By reading the Nutrition Facts, you can be sure you're getting the nutrients you need each day.
 For instance, if a food has 30% of the Daily Value of calcium, you know you will need to eat a few more food sources of calcium (like milk, cheese, and yogurt) to reach 100% daily value of calcium for the day.
 If a food provides 20% of the Daily Value of protein, you'll need to make other protein selections during the day to ensure 100% of the Daily Value of protein.